vorburger/openstack-devstack-opendaylight-vagrant/README.md

 **PING**

 Now, from the novnc console or SSH of `vm1`, make sure that you can successfully ping the IP of `vm2` (shown by `nova list`).

-_TODO Test and document ping-ing from inside the network namespace..._

 Undo